 St Paul’s Cathedral

-St Mary Magdalene Paddington.Take this tour of one of London’s most beautiful and important Victorian Gothic Revival churches and discover the great vision of its architect GE Street and its founder Fr Richard Temple West.
-Learn about the meaning of the architecture and adornment of the church, its place in Victorian social history and in the history of Christianity and hear about the remarkable story of its recent restoration.
+St Mary Magdalene Paddington One of London’s most beautiful Victorian gothic revival churches.
+Learn more about the meaning of the architecture and symbolism of the art in the church, its place in Victorian social history and in the history of Christianity and the story of its recent restoration.
 A special access private tour.

-- London’s Best churches tour Let me show you the some of my favourite churches in London, chosen for their different architectural styles and their special place in our Christian heritage.
+- London’s Best churches tour Visit 5 churches chosen for their different architectural styles and their special place in our Christian heritage.
 Full day tour.

 There are thirty eight churches within the City of London and they are the ‘jewels in the crown’ of the City’s architecture contrasting with the modern tall buildings.
 We will go inside several churches with different styles of architecture and also explore the churches’ Christian witness down the years and their role today.